mariolambrette/AnimalTrackR/README.md

   like to track).
 - **ZZZ**: Any non-target objects in the frame that are visually similar to the target object (more details below).
-- **Empty**: Use this label on a random bounding box in any frames that do not contain the target animal (more details below).
+- **Empty**: Use this label on a randomly placed bounding box in any frames that do not contain the target animal (more details below).

 ***Non-target objects***